YashThakre67/Databricks-Kafka-PySpark-PowerBI-Fruit-Data-Analytics/README.md

 This project demonstrates a real-time data processing pipeline using **PySpark RDD-based Streaming**.
 It reads streaming fruit sales data from a source (CSV/JSON), processes it in **Databricks**, calculates metrics, and sends the results to **Kafka**.

-(Databricks + Kafka + PySpark) Real-Time Fruit Analytics

-Ingestion → Transformation → Aggregation → Flagging → Final structured output.
+Ingestion → Transformation → Aggregation → Flagging → Final structured output -> Kafka -> Power-BI

 ---